 “If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
 The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
 Favorable conditions never come.”
 C.S.
 Lewis

 It's not "The Bird and Baby" but it's been our meeting place for several decades

 The Society meets monthly for discussion and/or to be addressed by a speaker

 All meetings are free and open to the public.
 Topics and speakers subject to change.

 Dec.
-8, 2017 A reading of Dorothy L. Sayers’ “The Feast of Tabernacles” from The Man Born to Be King coordinated by Margaret Goodman
+14, 2018 A reading of Dorothy L. Sayers’ “The Light and the Life” from The Man Born to Be King coordinated by Margaret Goodman